Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the GeForce GT 240 GDDR5 1GB will be 70% quicker than the Radeon R7 M265 overall, because of its higher data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the GeForce GT 240 GDDR5 1GB should theoretically be quite a bit superior to the Radeon R7 M265 overall. (explain)

-Texel RateThe GeForce GT 240 GDDR5 1GB should be a little bit (about 1%) faster with regards to texture filtering than the Radeon R7 M265. (explain)
+Texel RateThe GeForce GT 240 GDDR5 1GB is a little bit (about 1%) faster with regards to AF than the Radeon R7 M265. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison